 The Alnus glutinosa is a native tree to the UK that excels within difficult locations.
 This tree is extremely hardy and can tolerate some of the poorest soil conditions.

-Wet soils allow the tree to thrive, and it does particularly well within clay soils that can often see extended periods of remaining waterlogged.
+Wet soils allow the tree to thrive, and it does well within clay soils.

 The Alnus glutinosa grows to a height of around 16 metres high and offers a great home for wildlife.
 The Alnus glutinosa ‘Laciniata’ has a lower total height at 12 metres but is tolerant to pollution and urban environments.